particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 ### Certified Wi-Fi/BLE antennas

-The M SoM is certified for use with the same antennas as the P2/Photon 2.
+The M-SoM is certified for use with the same antennas as the P2/Photon 2.
 The same antenna is shared for Wi-Fi and BLE.
-Unlike the P2/Photon 2, the external antenna is required for Wi-Fi and BLE and the M SoM does not include a built-in trace antenna on the module.
+Unlike the P2/Photon 2, the external antenna is required for Wi-Fi and BLE and the M-SoM does not include a built-in trace antenna on the module.

 | Antenna | SKU  | Links |
 | :------ | :--- | :---- |
 | Particle P2/Photon2 Wi-Fi Antenna 2.4/5GHz, [x1] | PARANTWM1EA | [Datasheet](/assets/datasheets/PARANTWM1EA.pdf) &#124; [Retail Store](https://store.particle.io/collections/shields-and-kits/products/particle-p2-photon2-wi-fi-antenna-2-4-5ghz)  |
 | Particle P2/Photon2 Wi-Fi Antenna 2.4/5GHz, [x50] |PARANTWM1TY | [Datasheet](/assets/datasheets/PARANTWM1EA.pdf) |

-Single quantity M SoM units and developer kits include a PARANTWM1EA antenna.
-Tray quantities of the M SoM do not include antennas.
+Single quantity M-SoM units and developer kits include a PARANTWM1EA antenna.
+Tray quantities of the M-SoM do not include antennas.

 ### Certified GNSS antennas